Lactate Threshold Training: The Definitive Guide

-Lactate threshold interval training involves completing a series of intervals at an intensity corresponding with your LT2.
-The intervals are separated by short recoveries – ideally these are just long enough to maintain the intensity of the work interval.
+This involves completing a series of intervals at an intensity corresponding with your LT2.
+With each interval separated by short recoveries – ideally these are just long enough to maintain the intensity of the work interval.

-As mentioned earlier, the main benefit from using this intensity is to improve your lactate threshold and consequently, your endurance exercise performance.
+As mentioned earlier, the major benefit from this intensity is improved lactate threshold and endurance exercise performance.

 Here the intensity can range from slightly below, to slightly above threshold intensity:

 - 91-105% of FTP, or LT power – depending on whether you’re using FTP or lactate threshold.

 - 95-105% of your threshold heart rate.